itzalak/gradle-template/README.md

 Simple project template for Java and Kotlin.

-Template was built with IDE, like intellij, in mind.
+Template was built with intellij IDE in mind.

 Contents: